tsweet77/repeater-max/README.md

 Written in C++, this is the successor to the original Intention Repeater, written in Python.

+The code, and the Servitor, were created by Anthro Teacher, aka Thomas Sweet.

 It repeats your intention up to 100+PHz, to make things happen.

 You probably want intention_repeater_max.cpp if you are on Linux,